 Accrued depreciation: The difference between the replacement costs of improvements and the present value of those improvements.

 Acquiring authority: A Government department, local authority or other body empowered by statute to acquire land compulsorily.

 Actual age: The number of years elapsed since an original structure was built.

 Actual cash value: The price which property will realise on the open market, after all reasonable efforts have been made to secure a purchaser who will pay the highest price.
 The expression actual cash value as applied to real estate is synonymous to market value.

-Added value of Improvements: The monetary amount that buildings add to the market value of land as based on the building replacement costs less accrued depreciation.
+Added value of improvements: The monetary amount that buildings add to the market value of land based on the building replacement costs less accrued depreciation.

 Addition: Any construction or change in a building that increases the overall area of the structure.

-Adjacent: An expression to indicate proximity without actual abuttal.
-To lie near; close or contiguous; adjoining; near; in the neighbourhood or vicinity of.
+Adjacent: To lie near; close, in the neighbourhood or vicinity of without “abutting”.

-Adjustments: Apportionment of rates, taxes, body corporate, rent, insurance etc. Up to the date of possession or settlement on a sale.
+Adjustments: Apportionment of rates, taxes, body corporate, rent and insurance up to the date of possession or settlement on a sale.

 Administrator: A person appointed by a probate court to settle the affairs of an individual dying without a will.